Ivan00746/internship20220921/SparkClusters/DeployTUTORIAL.md

 ./kind delete cluster --name kube-another-name-cluster
 ```

-    Optionally, you can collect all Kubernetes utils in custom folder and add path to this folder
+    Optionally, you can collect all Kubernetes utils in custom folder and add path of this folder
     to system environment variable PATH.

 </details>